There are a lot of things to do in Malaga without spending money! We created a list of the Top 15 free entry places in Malaga!

 Most of the city stores close on sundays, so people get to spend the day with their family.
 In spite of shopping or going to the beach why not visit a museum, one of the art centers or climb on the Gibralfaro castle and discover the uniquelly view of Malaga?

 It isn’t only useful for one time visit, most museums and art centers change the pieces displayed and update them and no one wants to pay for it each time there is something new you want to see.

 If you want to know which places are free in malaga?
-Continue reading and discover it in our list of free entry places in Malaga.
+Continue reading and discover it in our list of the top 10 free entry places in Malaga.

 Gibralfaro Castle sits on top of a mountain and offers the most picturesque view of the city and even further beyond, some say you can even see Africa from the top.
 La Alcazaba fortress palace is one of the city’s historical monuments and is much visited because of its history and beauty.
 This is the best-preserved alcazaba in Spain.
 Both of these monuments are a “must see” in Malaga, because you get to see the history of the city with your own eyes.